Quezon City: History

+Commonwealth era

 Initial plans for a new capital city

-Before the creation of Quezon City, the land on where it would eventually rise was part of several towns such as Caloocan, Marikina, Pasig and San Juan, all under Manila province until 1901 and Rizal province from 1901 to 1975.
+Before the creation of Quezon City, the land on where it would eventually rise was part of several towns such as Caloocan, Mariquina (Marikina), Montalban (renamed as Rodriguez), Pasig, San Mateo, and San Juan del Monte (renamed as San Juan), all under Manila province and, beginning in 1901, Rizal province.

 In the 1930s, Manila's urban problems were apparent and problematic.
-It lacks public housing, where thousands of the city's residents live in congested informal settler communities, especially in the central districts of Binondo, Intramuros, Quiapo, San Nicolas and Tondo.
-There are also problems in sanitation and traffic congestion.
-The rise of slums in Manila gave rise to the development of its suburbs outside the city limits in the municipalities of Pasay, San Felipe Neri (renamed as Mandaluyong), San Francisco del Monte, San Pedro Macati, and San Juan del Monte.
-These towns became favorable to the upper and middle-class who wanted to escape the congested city but has economic links to it.
+It lacked public housing, where thousands of the city's residents lived in congested informal settler communities, especially in the central districts of Binondo, Intramuros, Quiapo, San Nicolas and Tondo.
+There were also problems with sanitation and traffic congestion.
+The rise of slums in Manila gave rise to the development of its suburbs outside the city limits in the municipalities of Pasay, San Felipe Neri (renamed as Mandaluyong), San Francisco del Monte, Makati, and San Juan del Monte.
+These towns became favorable to the upper and middle-class who wanted to escape the congested city but had economic links to it.

-President Manuel L. Quezon, aware of the problem besetting Manila, initiated housing projects called Barrio Obrero (Worker's Community).
+President Manuel L. Quezon, aware of the problems besetting Manila, initiated housing projects called Barrio Obrero (Worker's Community).
 These communities were established in various places in Manila such as Avenida Rizal, Sta.
 Cruz and Barrio Vitas, Tondo.
 However, the project failed miserably and these communities became slum areas.